papichulo16/rootview/src/ui/static/README.md

 A document with an empty url renders as inert grey text marked "not published yet" rather than a dead link.

-## Publishing to GitHub Pages

-Once this is in a repository:

-**Option A - publish this folder from a branch.** GitHub Pages can serve from `/docs` on a branch, so rename this folder to `docs/` at the repository root and choose Settings -> Pages -> Deploy from a branch -> `main` / `/docs`.
-If you rename it, update `OUTPUT_DIR` in `../web/tools/build_static_site.py` to match.

-**Option B - publish with an Action.** Keep the folder named `site/` and add a workflow that uploads it as the Pages artifact.
-This is the better option if you want the page rebuilt automatically on every push rather than committing generated files.

-Either way the result is a permanent URL that works when your laptop is off.

 ## What is in here

 ```